Individuals with significant control

 - date of birth

-- description of how the individual meets the definition of significant control
+- a description of how the ISC has significant control

 Identify the individuals with significant control over the corporation and confirm their information

-Corporations need to update the ISC Register at least once a year.
-This involves taking reasonable steps to find out:
+Your corporation needs to update its register at least once a year.
+This means taking reasonable steps to find out:

-- if any of the information contained in the ISC Register has changed, and
+- if any of the information contained in the register has changed, and

 - if new individuals need to be added.

-If during the year, the corporation becomes aware of a change affecting the ISC Register, through means other than the annual shareholder update, the corporation needs to record the change within 15 days of becoming aware of the new information.
+In addition, whenever your corporation becomes aware of a change affecting the register, it needs to record the change within 15 days of becoming aware of the new information.

-The corporation has to disclose the ISC Register information to:
+Upon request, however, your corporation has to disclose the register to:

 - Date modified: